-Join this Urban Transport Group lunchtime conversation on placing children at the heart of transport planning.
+Catch up on this Urban Transport Group lunchtime conversation placing children at the heart of transport planning.

 Children’s freedom of movement has been dramatically eroded over the past half century and is negatively correlated with adult’s increased ‘freedom’ to drive.